 On a recent American Airlines flight to Central America, I witnessed something appalling.
 One of the cheerless flight attendants was doing the rounds with her cart offering passengers a snack and a drink.
-As she reached the row next to me, to get the attention of the passenger by the window three seats away from her, she uninterestedly called out “Window?”.
+As she reached the row next to me, to get the attention of the passenger by the window three seats away from her, she uninterestedly called out to the passenger: “Window?”.

 Really?
 Calling a person by the name of an object?
 How would she have felt if someone had called her “Cart-pusher”? or “Aisle Walker”?

 I’ve been at hotels where the host behind the reception desk hands me back my credit card with a smile and says “Thank you Mr. Gagnon, we hope you enjoy your stay”.
-It certainly makes me feel special, respected and welcomed.
+It certainly made me feel special, respected and welcomed.
 Has this ever happened to you?
 How did you feel?

-Even when dealing with familiar customers who you have an established relationship, think about making a point to use their name in conversations.
+Even when dealing with familiar customers with who you have an established relationship, think about making a point to use their name in conversations.
 It’s like glue for the relationship.